Dark-Knight-Rises/Logseq/pages/Trading.md

 			- Hourly
 				- trade in this time frame
 				- use 3 ema strategy
-					- The 14 period Moving average is denoted by the Green line.
+					- The 14 period Exponential Moving average is denoted by the Green line.
-					- The 21 Moving average is denoted by the red line.
+					- The 21 Exponential Moving average is denoted by the red line.
-					- The Black Line is noted by the 50 period Moving average.
+					- The Black Line is noted by the 50 period Exponential Moving average.
 				- apply rsi on the chart to confirm the trades
 					- buy only when rsi is above 50
 					- vice-versa
 				-
 		-
 - ## Intraday
 	-